sadik-coban/EBookStore/README.md

 # EBookStore
+## A book store with an admin panel
 In this project I used mailtrap for smtp server.
 If you don't want to use mailtrap you can directly use customer credentials below.

 Email = user@mail.com,